-A native of rural Kansas, Dr. Lynn Stucky was raised on a farm with his five siblings.
+A native of rural Kansas, Lynn was raised on a farm with his five siblings.
 When he was just 11-years old, his father passed away, forcing Lynn and his older brother to farm grain, raise livestock and quickly learn about survival and economics to support their family.

 In spite of the challenges the Stucky family faced, Lynn's mother was adamant that all six of her children go to college.
 This led Lynn to Kansas State University in Manhattan, Kansas, where he earned a Bachelor of Science degree in 1979, followed by his Doctorate of Veterinary Medicine in 1983.